LAV-ESG/getting-started/SoftwareSetup.md

 ### Installing Miniconda

 1. Download and run the installer for your platform from https://docs.conda.io/en/latest/miniconda.html
-2. On Windows, chose to install for `Just Me`
+2. On Windows, choose to install for `Just Me`
-3. Leave the destination folger as is (unless you already have Miniconda installed).
+3. Leave the destination folder as is (unless you already have Miniconda installed).
 4. Chose *neither* to 'Add Anaconda to my PATH' nor to 'Register Anaconda as my default Python 3.7'

+**Beware**: under no circumstances should you work within the Miniconda installation folder, meaning keep and execute your Python files anywhere else (and have at least two independent [backups]()) .
+It causes weird problems and - danger of data-loss - the Miniconda uninstaller deletes any file in the Miniconda folder, regardless if it came with Miniconda or not.

 ### Setting up a Python 3.6 environment